Tax-Aware AI Robo-Advisor Alternatives in 2026

 If you care about tax efficiency, the strongest robo-advisor alternatives are the ones with real tax machinery.
 Wealthfront and Betterment automate daily tax-loss harvesting and asset location.
 PortfolioPilot and Empower add AI or advisor-led tax-aware analysis of your linked accounts.
 AI investing assistants are a different category: Walnut and Magnifi help you see and discuss your positions in plain language, but they are not tax engines.
 Walnut in particular frames returns as window returns because broker feeds rarely pass cost basis, so it is not a tax-loss-harvesting tool.
 Match the option to whether you want automation, analysis, or conversation.
 Walnut is not an investment adviser.

-“Tax-aware” gets used loosely, but for an investor who actually cares about taxes it means something specific: tax-loss harvesting, lot-level awareness of what you paid, asset location across account types, and not realizing gains you did not need to.
-The tools that do this well are mostly robo-advisors and AI-driven advisory platforms with full custodial data.
+“Tax-aware” gets used loosely, but for an investor who actually cares about taxes it means something specific: tax-loss harvesting, tax-lot awareness of what you paid and which lots you sell, asset location across account types, and not realizing gains you did not need to.
+One thing to settle first: these levers only pay off in a taxable brokerage account.
+Inside an IRA, Roth, or 401k the gains are sheltered, so there is nothing to harvest and no lot to manage, which changes the whole tool decision (there is a dedicated section on this below).
+The tools that run the tax machinery well are mostly robo-advisors and AI-driven advisory platforms with full custodial data.
 AI investing assistants, the newer category, are great for seeing and talking through your holdings, but most are not built to run the tax machinery.
-This guide covers six options (PortfolioPilot, Empower, Wealthfront, Betterment, Walnut, and Magnifi), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit for a tax-first investor.
+This guide covers seven options (Wealthfront, Betterment, PortfolioPilot, Mezzi, Empower, Walnut, and Magnifi), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit for a tax-first investor.
+For the wider category beyond the tax angle, see the best AI investing apps.

 What tax-aware actually means